SebSept/fakesendmail/README.md

 Was trying to test email sending (using a functionnal testing framework) : did my app sent a mail ? to the expected person, with the expected content ?
 I tried mailcatch (a ruby app), looks really great, but I've not seen anything else than ruby errors.
-I don't like ruby (because I don't know it probably, blame me if you want), I focuse on php.
+I don't like ruby (because I don't know it probably, blame me if you want), I focus on php.
 I've started this mailcatch replacement.

 ## How ?